 Stage five: Initial mechanism of informing employees they are "at-risk" of redundancy

 The employer can meet with all "at-risk" employees as a group and explain:

 - Why there is a potential redundancy situation;

 - The number of roles that are at risk; and

 - The alternatives to redundancy that the employer has considered (possibly asking for anyone to come forward if they wish to take voluntary redundancy).

 While it is not imperative that an employer initially meets with employees to explain the situation before formal consultation, many employers do this out of courtesy and to ease the process by providing the employees with as much information as possible and being transparent and open from the beginning.

-Regardless of whether or not an initial meeting is held, all employees at risk of redundancy should be informed via an "at-risk" letter to confirm that their role is at risk of redundancy, why this is the case and outlining the consultation process.
+Regardless of whether or not an initial meeting is held, all employees at risk of redundancy should be informed via an "at-risk" letter to confirm.
+The letter should confirm their role is at risk of redundancy and why this is the case and outline the consultation process.